 Residents who responded to the survey were in favour of budget increases, with the majority of respondents supporting an increased tax requisition of \$21-30 annually.
-Other submissions were more tolerant of an \$11-20 increase, while others suggested varying from additional user fees, or accessing provincial and federal resources.
+Other submissions were more tolerant of an \$11-20 increase, while others suggested funding sources such as additional user fees, or accessing provincial and federal resources.
 Additional revenue sources included:

-- Parks Development Cost Charges - Parkland Dedication
+- Parks Development Cost Charges

-• Parks Cash-in-Lieu
+- Parks Cash-in-Lieu

+- Parkland Consolidation